zuwannn/mern-stack-crud/backend/readme.md

-In this second part we’ve continued with building the back-end server based on Node.js, Express, and MongoDB.
+# <p align="center" >---  Second Part of mern todo app project  ---</p>

-We’ve connected the Node.js / Express server to MongoDB by using the Mongoose library.
+In this second part of this series we’ve start to create the React front-end application for the MERN stack todo application.